-Particularly on disturbing behaviour during tests and exams

-The educational institution has the authority to remove an examinee from a test or exam if the examinee is displaying disturbing behaviour, for example if the examinee is noisy or breaking the institution's code of conduct during exam.
+16.2 Particularly on disturbing behaviour during tests and exams examinee is displaying disturbing behaviour, for example if the examinee is noisy or breaking the institution's code of conduct during exam.
 In less serious incidents the educational institution will first issue a warning3.
 The examination monitors will report the incident to the Head of Department.